LambertLeong/LambertLeong.github.io/_posts/fun/2015-08-08-photo_gallery.md

 comments: true
 summary: A small preview of my home, Hawaii, from my perspective.
 I enjoy being outdoors which includes hiking and going to the beach.
 While I am outdoors
  I see many beautiful sights which I try to capture in my photos.
+description: A small preview of my home, Hawaii, from my perspective.
+I enjoy being outdoors which includes hiking and going to the beach.
+While I am outdoors
+ I see many beautiful sights which I try to capture in my photos.
 labels:
   - Photography
   - Hawaii